Skip to content

 • Total chance percentage (green if 100%, red if over)

-• Collapsible table with all prizes: name, type, chance %, quantity remaining, active status
+• Collapsible table with all prizes: name, type, chance %, remaining quantity, remaining today (when set), active status

 • Quick edit link to the game editor